Ditached/ARPlacementKit-Docs/docs/source/index.rst

 If you are having trouble, check out the :doc:`troubleshooting` section.

 .. note::
    Please follow the setup instructions carefully.
+We provide a template project for the fastest and most reliable experience.
 Most errors occur by not setting up AR Foundation correctly, which is unrelated to this package.
 We provide some guide anyways to make sure you get started as easy as possible.

 Why AR Foundation 5.0+:
 ~~~~~~~~